MicrosoftLearning/MB-800-Business-Central-Functional-Consultant/Instructions/Labs/LAB[MB-800]_M03_Lab06_Set_up_Accounts_receivable.md

    2. In the **Discount Posting** field, select the **Invoice Discounts** option.

+   3. At the top of the main Business Center page, click the search icon in the black bar on the right.
+Then type **General Posting Setup**, and click the **General Posting Setup** link.

-   3. In the **General Posting Setup** page, for each possible combination of **Gen. Bus.
+   5. In the **General Posting Setup** page, for each possible combination of **Gen. Bus.
 Posting Group** and **Gen. Prod.
 Posting Group**, make sure the **Sales Inv.
 Disc.
 Account** field is filled in with the value 40300.